dillon-bostwick/SharkBatch/README.md

 Sharkbatch allows it's client to input new jobs synchronously between slices of processes.
 When adding a job, specify a new PID, expected execution time, memory required, and dependencies.
 If a job is dependent on some jobs that haven't been finished, sharkbatch will hold that job before pushing it to the MLFQ.
-IF SHARKBATCH DETERMINES THAT A LOW PRIORITY JOB IS VITAL TO THE INITIATION OF MANY OTHER JOBS AND IS CLOGGING THE WAITING QUEUE, SHARKBATCH WILL AUTOMATICALLY AGE THAT JOB TO THE HIGHEST PRIORITY LEVEL IN ORDER TO GIVE IT AN ADVANTAGE OVER THE CPU.*
+You can even enter a dependent PID that the scheduler has never seen before.

-*still working on this.
-But from what I've read so far, I haven't found any MLFQ schedulers that do this - I think most of them age all processes at the same time on an arbitrary interval.
-This might be because my algorithm greatly increases the ability of an application to "game" the scheduler and maliciously monopolize the CPU.
+I am currently working on a way for SharkBatch to determine if some low priority job is vital to some important dependency chain of other jobs, and will detect this starvation and age the job to high priorities appropriate.
+So far, I am not aware of any OS that does this -- some of them age all jobs depending on some arbitrary iteration.
+Maybe the reason they don't do this is because it would make it very easy for an application to "game" the scheduler and monopolize the CPU by repeatedly sending dependent jobs.
+But even then, there are still other ways to "game" a MLFQ anyway!